-Other than as set out below, no Director or executive officer of the Company or any person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over more than 10% of the Common Shares, and no associate or affiliate of any of the foregoing, has or has had, any material interest, direct or indirect, in any transaction within the three most recently completed financial years or during the most recently completed financial year, or any proposed transaction, that has materially affected or will materially affect the Company.
+Other than as set out below, no director or executive officer of the Company or any person or company that is the beneficial owner of, or who exercises control or direction over, directly or indirectly, more than 10% of the Common Shares, and no associate or affiliate of any of the foregoing, has or has had, any material interest, direct or indirect, in any transaction within the three most recently completed financial years or during the current financial year, or any proposed transaction, that has materially affected or is reasonably expected to materially affect the Company.

-In connection with the Company's 2023 Bond, Nemesia agreed to guarantee ShaMaran's obligations under the 2023 Bond up to \$22.8 million (an equivalent of one year of bond interest, the "Liquidity Guarantee").
-In exchange for the Liquidity Guarantee, the Company entered into a Debenture in favour of Nemesia dated February 25, 2019 (the "Debenture") and agreed to issue an initial 2,000,000 common shares to Nemesia for providing the Liquidity Guarantee and a further 50,000 common shares of the Company for each \$500,000 drawdown per month until the drawn amount is repaid.
+In connection with the 2023 Bond, Nemesia agreed to guarantee ShaMaran's obligations under the 2023 Bond up to \$22.8 million (equivalent to one year of bond interest, the "Liquidity Guarantee").
+In exchange for the Liquidity Guarantee, the Company entered into a debenture in favor of Nemesia dated February 25, 2019 (the "Debenture"), and agreed to issue an initial 2,000,000 Common Shares to Nemesia for providing the Liquidity Guarantee and a further 50,000 Common Shares for each \$500,000 drawdown per month until the drawn amount is repaid.
 In July 2020, ShaMaran announced a full drawdown of the Liquidity Guarantee in the amount of \$22.8 million followed by the full and final discharge of such Liquidity Guarantee by Nordic Trust as Bond Trustee.
-The Company then commenced the monthly issuance of common shares to Nemesia.
-In addition, the Company was required to accrue interest on the amount due to Nemesia at an annual rate of 5% with payment of the accrued interest and principal by the Company to Nemesia being payable on or before July 5, 2023, and such claim for repayment was subordinated to all obligations under the Company's 2023 and 2025 Bond Terms.
+The Company then commenced the monthly issuance of Common Shares to Nemesia.
+In addition, the Company was required to accrue interest on the amount due to Nemesia at an annual rate of 5% with payment of the accrued interest and principal by the Company to Nemesia being payable on or before July 5, 2023, and such claim for repayment was subordinated to all obligations under the 2023 Bond and 2025 Bond Terms.
 The Debenture was amended and restated in connection with the closing of the Sarsang Acquisition.
 After the successful closing of the Sarsang Acquisition and the 2023 Bond conversion into the 2025 Bond on September 27, 2022, \$7.2 million of the existing \$22.8 million debt owed by ShaMaran to Nemesia was refinanced into the new 2025 Bond.
-The balance of \$15.6 million remains as a loan to ShaMaran with an adjusted interest rate to match the interest rate on the new 2025 Bond of 12% (payable in cash semi-annually) plus an additional interest amount of 2% per annum payable in kind.
-The monthly common share allotment to Nemesia by the Company has been eliminated.
+The balance of \$15.6 million remains as a loan to ShaMaran with an adjusted interest rate to match the interest rate on the 2025 Bond of 12% (payable in cash semi-annually) plus an additional interest amount of 2% per annum payable in kind.
+The monthly Common Share allotment to Nemesia by the Company has been eliminated.
+At the date of this AIF, Nemesia holds 724,584,065 Common Shares in the Company, 25.3% of the issued and outstanding Common Shares (excluding Common Shares issuable on exercise of options, DSUs, PSUs or RSUs).